khulnasoft-bot/control-panel/docs/github-oauth.md

 # GitHub authentication

-User can link their Koyeb account to a github account in order to authenticate using [github oauth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app).
+User can link their Snipkit account to a github account in order to authenticate using [github oauth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app).

 ## OAuth flow